-If you want to learn how to help someone with anxiety, you have to learn patience first.
+If you want to help someone who struggles with anxiety, you have to learn patience first.
 The fears of anxiety are crippling and aren’t so easy to eliminate.

 I think one of the worst mental disabilities is the anxiety disorder.
 Of course, that’s just my opinion, considering I suffer from this disorder every day.
-My family and friends learned long ago the basics of how to help someone with anxiety, but it didn’t happen without learning the hard way, through trial and error.
+My family and friends learned long ago what anxiety is and how to help someone who struggles, but it didn’t happen without learning the hard way, through trial and error.
 I have lost friends, destroyed relationships, and left jobs, all because of my fears.
 It’s unfortunate.

 Fears are stronger than you think

 When you try to help someone with anxiety, you learn things about yourself.
 I have anxiety, but I also have friends with anxiety as well.
 On my good days, which are few, I try to help them deal with their fears about life in general.
 As I’m helping them, it puts my issues into perspective.

 So, first off, I want to reach out to those who suffer from anxiety and give them some words of encouragement.